rpellerin/rpellerin.github.io/content/living-in-germany-how-to-buy-an-apartment-in-berlin.md

 - In interests: (0.02 \* (400,000 - 1333.33)) / 12 = 664.44 euros
 - In debt: 2,000 - 664.44 euros = 1335.56 euros

+### A note on Deutsche Bank

+Deutsche Bank will typically open up multiple bank accounts, when you sign a loan with them:

+- A Kreditkonto (whose IBAN ends in 00), for you to transfer your equity capital and pay the invoices related to the purchase (notary, etc).
+- A "përsonliches Konto" (whose IBAN ends in 05), which you can optionaly open and use to pay the monthly loan repayments and/or the Lebensversicherung (see below), if you ask them.
+You can also get one Girocard (EC card) for free.
+- Another account dedicated to Sondertilgung (whose IBAN ends in 87).

 ## Lebensversicherung/Risikolebensversicherung

 Depending on which bank you go with, they might require that you sign up for a Risikolebensversicherung: an insurance that would pay a lump sump agreed on (which decreases over the years), in the event of death.
 It can covers multiple people, if you're not buying alone.
 The Deutsche Bank is one of the banks that require such an insurance.
 The cost varies depending on how much money is covered, but expect to pay between 15 and 40 euros per month.